 This leads to a buildup of pressure that causes the plasma and excess fluids to spread into surrounding tissues, causing edema that requires immediate medical attention.

 Possible Causes of Bad Leg Circulation in the Elderly

-There are plenty of reasons that can cause bad leg circulation in an elderly person.
+There are plenty of factors that can cause bad leg circulation in an elderly person.
+Bad leg circulation can lead to unresponsiveness or even death..
 Here’s a quick look at some of them: